Is Sunscreen Dangerous? What You MUST Know About Choosing a Safe Sunscreen...Plus a DIY Recipe

 One of the co-founders of Block Island Organics recently asked me to take a look at their sunscreen, as it contains natural and organic ingredients.
 I was really excited to take a look and try it out!
 I was given a bottle in exchange for an honest review.
 Therefore, all the information in this article is researched, and all opinions are solely my own.

-Note: There are affiliate links sprinkled throughout this post.
-If you happen to click through and make any kind of purchase, I will receive a very small commission---guess what?
-At NO cost to you.
-I truly and so much appreciate your support of Healing Harvest Homestead!
-Thank you!
-Heidi
+FTC Disclosure: There are affiliate links sprinkled throughout this post.
+If you happen to click through and make any kind of purchase, I may receive a very small commission at no extra cost to you.
+Full Disclosures Here.

-When I opened my package containing the sunscreen, I was pretty excited!
+When I opened my package containing the sunscreen from Block Organics, I was pretty excited!
 Finally!
 A natural and organic sunscreen product!

 As I examined the ingredients list, my excitement changed to disappointment ("There are chemicals in this!"
 I told my husband.)